cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

   Pass!
 ```

-Next time a message is pinned or unpinned on Discord, the order should be updated on Matrix.
+Next time a message is pinned or unpinned on Discord, OOYE should update the order of all the pins on Matrix.

 ## Notes on missed events